Mark Austin, PhD

 James K. Beggan, PhD

-Dr. Beggan is a professor of sociology and was born in Buffalo, New York.
+Dr. Beggan is a professor of sociology.
+He was born in Buffalo, New York.
 He attended the State University of New York at Buffalo for his undergraduate work and earned a Ph.D. in psychology at the University of California, Santa Barbara.
-He was hired at the University of Louisville and is currently an associate professor of sociology.
-Over the years, he has taught courses on a wide range of topics including consumer behavior, industrial psychology, gender, human sexuality, statistics, and the self and society.
-In his course on the sociology of human sexuality, he often applies insights from game theory and the prisoners' dilemma game toward understanding relationship dynamics and gender conflict.
+Over the years, he has taught courses on a wide range of topics including consumer behavior, industrial psychology, gender, human sexuality, quantitative research methods, statistics, and the self and society.

-His current research projects involve (1) understanding verbal and non-verbal communication in the context of social dances, (2) the way in which gender and body image is presented in exercise DVDs and exercise infomercials, and (3) the way in which people think about their sexual self-efficacy, that is how they see their own sexual performance.
+His current research projects involve (1) understanding verbal and non-verbal communication in the context of social dances, (2) the stigma associated with being sexually attractive, and (3) body ornamentation as presented in mass media.

 Areas of research/expertise: gender and sexuality.
 Link to CV.